D.R. Horton (DHI) Q3 2017 Results - Earnings Call Transcript

 David V. Auld - D.R.
 Horton, Inc.

-We have increased our optioned lot position 41% from a year ago, and we plan to continue expanding our relationship with land developers across our national footprint to further increase the option portion of our lands and lot (09:31).
+We have increased our optioned lot position 41% from a year ago, and we plan to continue expanding our relationship with land developers across our national footprint to further increase the option portion of our lands lots (09:31).
 Our 252,000 total lot portfolio is a strong competitive advantage in the current housing market, and sufficient lot supply to support our targeted growth.

 Mike?